WHAT IS MEANT BY RELIGION?

 (21) One of the most beautiful expressions on the matter is found in Dionysius the Areopagite or the Pseudo-Dionysius of the sixth century C.E : "Let this be my prayer; but do thou, dear Timothy, in the diligent exercise of mystical contemplation, leave behind the senses and the operations of the intellect, and all things sensible and intellectual, and all things in the world of being and non-being, that thou maye arise, by unknowing, towards the union, as far as is attainable, with Him Who transcends all being and all knowledge.
 For by the unceasing and absolute renunciation of thyself and of all things, thou mayest be borne on high, through pure and entire self-abnegation, into the superessential Radiance of the Divine Darkness."
 Quoted in F. C. Happold, Mysticism: A Study and an Anthology (New York: Penguin Books, 1963), p.
 212.

 The article below was written by a professor of religious studies who grew up a member of a conservative Christian church.
-He has graciously given me permission to post it on my website.
+He wishes to remain anonymous but has graciously given me permission to post it on my website.